Women in Afghanistan: Second Islamic Emirate of Afghanistan (2021–)

 Other than the restrictions placed on the access to education and work, women aren't allowed to leave the home without a male family member.
 This policy was implemented even before the U.S. withdrawal, in areas such as Helmand, where the Taliban ordered women not to leave their homes under threat of consequences.
 Freedom of movement may be restricted to protect "national security, public order, public health or morals or the rights and freedom of others."
 However, past actions taken by the Taliban would suggest that said security concerns have been used as a justification for restricting women's rights.

 The new Taliban interim cabinet does not include any women as either ministers or deputy ministers.
 The Ministry of Women's Affairs was abolished, and in its place, the new Ministry for the Propagation of Virtue and the Prevention of Vice was installed.
-In mid-September 2021, the Mayor of Kabul stated that "virtually every municipal city job held by women would be re-filled by men".
+In mid-September 2021, the mayor of Kabul stated that "virtually every municipal city job held by women would be re-filled by men".
 The protests by women that followed these announcements, especially in Kabul, have been met with violence by the Taliban security forces.

 Women have lost many places of community since the second Taliban takeover.
 In December 2021, public baths for women were closed in Balkh, while in November 2022, women were forbidden to go to parks and gyms.
+In December 2022, women-run bakeries in Kabul were forbidden.
 As of January 2023, they are also banned from visiting historical sites.
 Places run for women or by women have also been targeted.
 In July 2023, women-owned beauty salons were ordered to be closed.
-In December 2022, women-run bakeries in Kabul were forbidden.